M-Itrych/ASCII-Tube/README.md

 ## Contributing
 Contributions are welcome!
 If you have any ideas, improvements, or bug fixes, feel free to open an issue or submit a pull request.

-## Notes

-- For now video is blinking, I will fix it Later

 Enjoy exploring the world of music videos in ASCII art!